 GSIM has links to several models have been developed under the auspices of the HLG-MOS to support the modernisation of official statistics (e.g. GSBPM, GSIM and CSPA, collectively called the “ModernStats” models with GSIM).

 GSIM and GSBPM are complementary models for the production and management of statistical information.
 GSBPM models the statistical business process and identifies the activities undertaken by producers of official statistics that result in information outputs.
 These activities are broken down into sub-processes, such as “Edit and impute” and “Calculate aggregates”.
-As shown in Figure 4, GSIM helps describe GSBPM sub-processes by defining the information objects that flow between them, that are created in them, and that are used by them to produce official statistics.
+As shown in Figure 4, GSIM helps describe GSBPM sub-processes by defining the information classes that flow between them, that are created in them, and that are used by them to produce official statistics.

 Figure 4.
 GSIM and GSBPM

 Greater value will be obtained from GSIM if it is applied in conjunction with GSBPM.
 Nevertheless, it is possible (although not ideal) to apply one without the other.
-In the same way that individual statistical business processes do not use all the sub-processes described within GSBPM, it is very unlikely that all information objects in the GSIM will be needed in any specific statistical business process.
+In the same way that individual statistical business processes do not use all the sub-processes described within GSBPM, it is very unlikely that all information classes in the GSIM will be needed in any specific statistical business process.

 Good metadata management is essential for the efficient operation of statistical business processes.
 Metadata are present in every phase of GSBPM, either created, updated or carried forward unchanged from a previous phase.
 In the context of GSBPM, the emphasis of the over-arching process of metadata management is on the creation, updating, use and reuse of metadata.
 Metadata management strategies and systems that are developed and maintained in GAMSO activity areas are therefore vital to the operation of GSBPM and are facilitated by GSIM.